St. Thomas Cruise Port: Tips, Beaches, and Shore Excursions

 Shuttles drop off passengers at Emancipation Gardens, a small park at the start of the main shopping district.
 A flea market next to the park is filled with local booths of arts, crafts and souvenirs.

 On the day of our visit, the shops in the tourism district were largely empty.
-More passengers toured the Havensight Mall area than the Charlotte Amalie shopping district, even though Charlotte Amalie has several hundreds shops.
+More passengers toured the Havensight Mall area than the Charlotte Amalie shopping district, even though Charlotte Amalie has several hundred shops.

 The district is mainly known for bargains with jewelry and electronics.
 The bulk of the shops line Dronningens Gade, also known as Main Street.
 Other shops lie along Back Street and Waterfront, which run parallel to Main, as well as alleys that connect the streets.